LeBenchmark/NeurIPS2021/AST/README.md

 ## 2.2.
 Installation
+The experiments are performed using `Python 3.8.2`, `torch 1.8.1`, `torchaudio 0.8.1`.
 Our implementation is based on [fairseq S2T](https://github.com/pytorch/fairseq/tree/master/examples/speech_to_text).
 Please clone [our fork](https://github.com/formiel/fairseq/tree/LeBenchmark) (`LeBenchmark` branch) as there are modifications made for LeBenchmark: